mikekestemont/leyden-workshop/README.md

 ### Install Python 3

-Please install the Anaconda distribution of Python, which is a package which comes with most of the functionality etc. which you will need for these workshops.
+Please install the Anaconda distribution of Python, which is a package which comes with most of the functionality etc. which you will need for this workshop.
 Direct your browser to http://continuum.io/downloads#py35 and download the graphical installer.
 Double-click the downloaded file and install the Python distribution system-wide.
 Make sure (!) that you download **Python 3**.

 ### Run the Ipython Notebook